 Factors impacting Oracle’s net margins

-As the chart above shows, Oracle’s net margins improved in fiscal 2Q17 on the back of improvement in its SaaS and PaaS margins.
+As the above chart shows, Oracle’s net margins improved in fiscal 2Q17 on the back of improvement in its SaaS and PaaS margins.
 Defending its IaaS gross margins of 37%, Oracle stated that it is “making the necessary investments to scale out this business.”